 The Corvette is very low to the ground and steep inclines are not the Corvette’s friend so parking options were limited in cities of steep hills like San Francisco and Seattle.
-We decided to pony-up the cash and let valet deal with the parking situation.
-We rolled up to the hotel and the first words out of the valet guy’s mouth was, “This car cannot go in the garage because of the incline.”
+We decided to pony up the cash and let valet deal with the parking situation.
+We rolled up to the hotel and the first words out of the valet guy’s mouth were, “This car cannot go in the garage because of the incline.”

 He said, “We will have to park it out front, like, in front of that Maserati.
 Is that OK?”

 I said, “Sounds great” and tossed over the keys.
 I was more than ready to call it a day.

 Google tells me we drove approximately 460 miles that day and though that was not our highest mileage day, it was one of our longest days because of the dead battery mishap in the morning.